Updates on Hoboken Connect Project: Construction Begins on Hudson Place + Warrington Plaza

 Background

 The copper-patinated Hoboken Terminal has been a part of the Hoboken skyline since 1907, when the 230’ clock tower was built as part of the Beaux Arts style building.
-The Terminal was originally built by the Delaware, Lackawanna, and Western railroad.
-The station has been in nearly continuous use since its opening and is now a multi-modal transit hub including NJ Transit trains and light rail, buses, Citibikes, scooters, rideshare services, taxis, and ferries.
+The Terminal was originally built by the Delaware, Lackawanna, and Western Railroad.
+The station has been in nearly continuous use since its opening and is now a multi-modal transit hub, including NJ Transit trains and light rail, buses, Citi Bikes, scooters, rideshare services, taxis, and ferries.

 While many see the Lackawanna tower as a symbol of home, the building has seen its fair share of renovations over the years.
 The most recent spate of renovations and repairs took place after Hurricane Sandy in 2012.
 At peak times, over 50,000 passengers make their way through the station daily.